equinor/azure-github-oidc-template/README.md

 - Creates a managed identity with the given name in Azure.
 - Adds federated credentials with the given names and subjects for the GitHub OIDC identity provider.
+- Creates a read-only lock to prevent changes to the managed identity.

 ## Prerequisites